nojronatron/BF-BMX/README-QuickStartGuide.md

 - No need to change any environment variables.

 ### Using Reports Server

-Launch a web browser and point it to the Reports server address:

-- On same computer as ServerApi: `http://localhost:5000`
-- On another computer on the same network: `http://{ReportsServerIpAddress}:5000`

-The Reports server home page has helpful startup information:

-- How To Use This Site: Very succinct description of how to use the website.
-- Server Info: Displays the server address and port and version number if available, otherwise reports an error.

-Canned reports include:

-- Statistics: General statistics on reports from Aid Stations, processed records, total bibs seen, and more.
-- Bib ID: Search any reported details on a specific Bib Number.
-- Aid Station: Display Bib IDs and counts for a specific Aid Station.
-- Dropped Bibs: List of all Bib IDs marked as DNF.
-- All Bibs: List of all Bib IDs reported, with counts and details.

 See [README-Reports.md](./README-Reports.md) for more information on using the Reports server.